Caño Island Snorkeling $100 / Caño Island Diving $155, Discovery Scuba Dive $210

-After a relaxing and fun-filled day, we depart the Cano island at 1:30 pm for the 50 minutes trip back to your hotel.
+After a relaxing and fun-filled day, we depart the Cano island at 11:30 pm for the 40 minutes trip back to San Josecito beach for lunch and after head back to the hotel.

-NOTE: Our Boats to Cano Island are fully insured and equipped with roofs, VHF radios, compass, first aid kits, and mandatory life vest s for the passengers.
+NOTE: Our Boats to Cano Island are fully insured and equipped with roofs, compass, first aid kits, and mandatory life vest s for the passengers.

 More Cano Island Pictures in the Photo Section

 Cano Island is an amazing marine biological reserve in Costa Rica.
 Cano Island is often used as a migratory passage of birds who fly to warmer climes from the northern hemisphere during the winter.
 Aside from the evergreen forest found on the island, the only other trees growing out here include the rubber tree, the wild cocoa tree and some shrubs and bushes.
 Besides birds like the osprey, black hawk, cattle egret and phalarope, some common animals and reptiles on the island are; bats, boa constrictors, possums, tree frogs, moths, beetles, bats, mosquitoes, rats and lizards.

 The Cano island’s virgin waters are some of the bluest in the country, and are home to a spectacular variety of stunning marine flora and fauna as well as some gorgeous coral reefs.
 Rated as being the best underwater adventure diving and snorkeling spots in the world, the Cano Island Biological Reserve is also home to a huge variety of fish, whales and sharks and you can see all these in this snorkeling tour.